jotego/jtcores/README.md

 Some core have KiCAD schematics for the arcade PCB.
 This is part of the core research effort and it is important on its own.
 The schematics folders are called *sch* and can be found in some core folders.

+All schematics use the same set of symbol components from [JTKICAD](modules/jtkicad/README.md)

 ## Troubleshooting

 * If you have in-game problems, please read the text file specific to that core.
 Sometimes it's just that the games has more buttons than you think